 When assembling a brand strategy, it’s not about who is bigger.
 It’s about who is better.
 Not just a little better, considerably better in a very precise way.
 Exploit your nitch and competitive advantage and focus on attracting customers to grow your brand.
 A concentrated, consistent message is a very strong brand!

 Large companies usually can’t get out of their fear of failure to alter their brand strategy.
-Drawn-out approval processes are necessary to make decisions leaving opportunities wide open for smaller, hungrier, businesses that can counter quickly.
+Long, drawn-out authorizations are needed to make progress creating openings for other, hungrier, companies which will counter quickly.
 Timing is everything.
 Use your market insight to your advantage and snatch opportunities to constantly improve your brand strategy!
 Marketing is like a horse race.
 Whoever gets to the finish line first wins.

 9) Go with your gut.
 You’ll know when it’s working it’s time to change your brand strategy

 Information paralysis is a liability shared by many large businesses.
 Without lots of analytics and reinforcing research, they remain stationary.
 Smaller, more flexible companies can afford to take chances and follow their business urges.
 Most often, trusting your gut is the right call, but sometimes it leads to other opportunities that will benefit your brand strategy.

 As you define your business’ principles, understanding profitability takes precedence, but the usefulness of strong brand strategy can help set your company apart from everyone else in your marketplace.

 Always weigh the risk versus the rewards.
 Don’t bite off more than you can chew.
 Take small bites and chop away market share from your competitors

 10) Make an original.
 Over, and over, and over